Updated 08.04.2025

 - You have the right to receive support, including immediate assistance following a crime, medical care, accommodation in a shelter, long-term physical and psychological assistance and practical assistance during proceedings to help you understand the process and to reduce your distress.

-- You have the right to demand a female translator.
+- You have the right to demand a translator of your gender.

 - You have the right to legal aid.